daniel-rusu/pods4k/immutable-arrays/README.md

 // Oops, this creates a List<Double> auto-boxing each value!
 ```

-Unlike regular arrays, immutable arrays have specializations resulting in the most optimal representation so that clean
+Unlike regular arrays, Immutable Arrays have specializations resulting in the most optimal representation so that clean
 code is efficient by default:

 ```kotlin